How does this company make money?

 What does this company depend on?

-The production process depends on lithium carbonate and lithium hydroxide from Chinese mineral processors, high-purity graphite anodes from Japanese suppliers, electrolyte salts (specifically LiPF6) from specialized chemical manufacturers, aluminum and copper foils used as current collectors, and separator films sourced from Asahi Kasei or Celgard.
+The company cannot run without lithium carbonate and lithium hydroxide from Chinese mineral processors, high-purity graphite anodes from Japanese suppliers, electrolyte salts known as LiPF6 from specialized chemical manufacturers, aluminum and copper foils for the internal current collectors, and separator films from either Asahi Kasei or Celgard.

 Who depends on this company?

-Electric vehicle manufacturers in China depend on these cylindrical cells to keep battery pack assembly lines running — a delivery stoppage would halt their production.
-Consumer electronics brands depend on consistent lithium-ion cell supply to maintain portable device production schedules.
-Energy storage system integrators depend on certified battery modules meeting specific capacity specifications to complete grid-scale projects.
+Electric vehicle manufacturers in China rely on these cylindrical cells to keep their battery pack assembly lines moving — if deliveries stopped, vehicle production would halt.
+Consumer electronics brands depend on a steady cell supply to hit their device production schedules.
+Energy storage companies building grid-scale projects need certified battery modules that meet specific capacity requirements, and those certifications are tied to these cells.

 How does this company scale?